 In fact, most of the applications we’ve built at Intridea and a majority of the mobile implementations we currently have underway are enterprise apps.
 Enterprise apps are custom mobile solutions that (whether deployed privately via enterprise deployments or publicly via the app store) facilitate business processes, serve as look up and reference tools, help provide training and communication to employees and business partners, assist service and sales personnel in the field, or help access business intelligence.
 For some inspiration check out these case studies published by Apple.

 Keep these tips in mind as you think about building a native mobile app or championing a mobile initiative within your organization.
 In summary:

 - Think of your apps’ roll-out on a timeline continuum.

 - Consider picking a platform (iOS, Android, or mobile web) for piloting your roll-out.

 - Be creative but realistic about the features and functionality for each release – remember that you can add features in future versions once you have a better understanding of what your users want.

 - Use the phone’s capabilities tastefully, being careful not to go overboard.

 - Take a good look at the possibilities for improvements in performance, productivity, motivation, and collaboration within your company through mobile solutions.

 - Always make sure your app conforms to the creative, business, performance, and UI/UX general principles laid out above.

 Intridea offers services for application development on all major platforms, which include Mac, iPad, iPhone, Android, Windows Phone 7, BlackBerry, and webOS.
-If you need help with your mobile application feel free to email me or submit an inquiry.
+If you need help with your mobile application feel free to submit an inquiry.
 Happy app making!